Learn Landshape — Pick. Embed

 Embed

-Useful to add sharp definition to the terrain in order to express e.g. a vertical break or a new ground type.
+Useful to add local sharp definition to the terrain, in order to express a break in terrain elevations, or the limit between two materials.

-Menu: Extensions > Landshape > Main > Embed
+Menu: Extensions > Landshape > Pick > Embed

 Input